 Our Client had accepted a lift from an acquaintance from a party who unbeknown to her was over the limit.
 The acquaintance driving at speed lost control at a roundabout and crashed the car.....
 More

-Claim for Disability Discrimination, victimisation and harassment against her current employer
+We are currently acting on behalf of a Client in her claim for Disability Discrimination, victimisation and harassment against her current employer.

 Our Client has had a successful marketing career and following a move to a smaller organisation, was soon inundated with such volumes of work that it effected her health....
 More